 There has been no official regulation on stablecoins so far, at least in the United States.
 However, Securities and Exchange Commission Chairman Gary Gensler has hinted at stablecoins like PAX and BUSD falling under securities laws.

-His decision comes from the fact that the value of securities often determine stablecoins, so the digital counterparts should fall under those same rules.
+His decision comes from the fact that the value of securities often determines stablecoins, so the digital counterparts should fall under those same rules.
 This is opposed to countries like Japan, where stablecoins may fall under securities laws.

 How does stablecoin lending work?